Why invest in property in Australia?

 You can have them transfer these details to your Australian accountant who will then prepare your tax return.

-Do you need help with a non-resident loan?
+Do you need help with a non-resident mortgage?

 Our mortgage brokers specialise in lending to:

 - Foreign investors.